 - 12.1 All staff should be aware that safeguarding incidents and/or behaviours can be associated with factors outside the school or college and/or can occur between children outside of these environments.
 All staff, but especially the designated safeguarding lead (and deputies) should consider whether children are at risk of abuse or exploitation in situations outside their families.
 Extra-familial harms take a variety of different forms and children can be vulnerable to multiple harms including (but not limited to) sexual exploitation, criminal exploitation, and serious youth violence. - 12.2 Our staff will be alert to the potential needs for early help for a child who - a.
 Is disabled and has specific additional needs - b.
 Has special educational needs (whether or not they have a statutory education, health and care plan (EHCP) - c.
 Is a young carer - d.
-Is showing signs of being drawn into anti-social behaviour, including gang involvement and association with organised crime groups - e.
-Is frequently absent from school, or missing/goes missing from care or from home - f.
-Is misusing drugs or alcohol themselves - g.
-Is at risk of modern-day slavery, trafficking or exploitation
+Has a mental health need - e.
+Is showing signs of being drawn into anti-social behaviour, including gang involvement and association with organised crime groups - f.
+Is frequently missing/goes missing from education, home or care

-- h.
-Is in a family circumstance presenting challenges for the child, such as substance abuse, adult mental health problems or domestic abuse - i.
-Has returned home to their family from care - j.
-Is showing early signs of abuse and/or neglect - k.
-Is at risk of being radicalised or exploited - I. Has an age inappropriate understanding of sexualised behaviours - m.
-Is privately fostered - n.
-Misusing drugs or alcohol themselves - o.
-Not attending school or at risk of exclusion from school - p.
+- g.
+Has experienced multiple suspensions, is at risk of being permanently excluded from schools, colleges and in Alternative Provision, or a Pupil Referral Unit - h.
+Is at risk of modern-day slavery, trafficking or exploitation - i.
+Is in a family circumstance presenting challenges for the child, such as substance abuse, adult mental health problems or domestic abuse - j.
+Has returned home to their family from care - k.
+Is showing early signs of abuse, neglect or exploitation. - I. Is at risk of being radicalised or exploited - m.
+Has an age inappropriate understanding of sexualised behaviours - n.
+Is a privately fostered child - o.
+Has a parent or carer in custody, or is affected by parental offending - p.
+Is misusing drugs or alcohol themselves - q.
+Is at risk of so -called 'honour'- based abuse such as Female Genital Mutilation or Forced Marriage - r.
 Not in education, employment or training after the age of 16 (NEET) - 12.3 All our staff are aware they must always act in the 'best interest of the child' and report or refer concerns in accordance with our policies and procedures.